apache/arrow/site/_posts/2017-12-13-java-vector-improvements.md

 ## Background

-**Improved Maintainability and Extensibility**
+**Improved maintainability and extensibility**

-We use templates in several places for compile time JAVA code generation for different vector classes, readers, writers etc. Templates are helpful as the developers don't have to write a lot of duplicate code.
+We use templates in several places for compile time Java code generation for different vector classes, readers, writers etc. Templates are helpful as the developers don't have to write a lot of duplicate code.

-However, we realized that over a period of time some specific JAVA templates became extremely complex with giant if-else blocks, poor code indentation and documentation.
+However, we realized that over a period of time some specific Java templates became extremely complex with giant if-else blocks, poor code indentation and documentation.
 All this impacted the ability to easily extend these templates for adding new functionality or improving the existing infrastructure.